azharanggakusuma/azharanggakusuma/README.md

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif">

 ### 🎓 About Me
-I’m an **Informatics Engineering** student with a strong passion for **Frontend Development** and **Artificial Intelligence**.
-I enjoy creating intuitive and visually appealing user interfaces and exploring how AI can solve complex problems.
+I am an **Informatics Engineering** student with a strong passion for **Frontend Development** and **UI/UX design**.
+I enjoy crafting intuitive and visually appealing user interfaces that blend creativity with solid design principles to deliver optimal user experiences.

+I continuously expand my skills by working with modern technologies such as Next.js for dynamic web applications and Laravel for robust backend systems.
+I'm open to collaborations, discussions on Frontend Development and UI/UX design, and exploring exciting tech projects.

 To me, coding is not just a skill—it’s an art form that blends logic and creativity to build something extraordinary.
 Every line of code is a step towards creating solutions that can have a positive impact on the world.

 ---

 ### 🚀 What I'm Working On
-I’m currently developing a **Data and Information Technology Center System (Pusdatin)** for **Kabupaten Cirebon** to streamline data management and improve accessibility.
-This project lets me apply my skills while contributing to local technological progress.
+Recently, I completed a project called **Data and Information Technology Center System (PUSDATIN) for Kabupaten Cirebon** a system designed to streamline data management and improve information accessibility for local government.
+This project not only allowed me to apply my technical skills but also provided an opportunity to implement UI/UX design best practices in creating a user-friendly and engaging interface.

 ---